-Several options can be explored for storing pesticides.
+There are several options to explore for storing pesticides.
 Store large quantities of pesticides in a building designed specifically for that purpose.
 Store moderate amounts in their own room or storage cabinet within a building, but not in a basement or other area likely to flood.
 Make sure the room has a door that opens to the outside.
 Storage facility construction, or the renovation of an existing building for storing pesticides, requires considerable planning.
 When choosing a storage site, check the local building, zoning, and fire codes, and environmental regulations before construction.
 Have the local Fire Marshall or Fire Prevention Inspector review plans for construction.

 Storage building (and, in some cases, mixing/loading pad) designs, construction details and requirements, and engineering specifications for ventilation, heating, secondary containment, and site preparation can be found in the following sources: